·

 You’ll be required to pay a pet fee at the airport upon check-in.
 For US domestic flights the fee is usually around $125 each way, including stopovers.

-Internationally, if your pet travels in the cabin or kennel in cargo is about $200, BUT only if you fly directly to a country of your destination.
-What does it mean?
+Internationally, if your pet travels in the cabin or kennel in cargo it’s about $200-350, BUT only if you fly directly to a country of your destination and not changing an airline (including co-shared flights).
+Otherwise, you will have to pay a pet fee again.

-Another detail of traveling in-cabin with your pet is that pets cannot fly business or first class on most airlines.
-If you’re flying with a baby or toddler on top of your pet (basically what we do every single time) technically your pet cannot “sit” in the bulkhead row where to bassinet is or at an emergency exit.
+Another detail of traveling in-cabin with your pet is that pets cannot fly business or first class on some airlines.
+If you’re flying with a baby or toddler on top of your pet (basically what we do every single time) technically your pet cannot “sit” in the bulkhead row where the bassinet is or at an emergency exit (because nothing can stay on the ground).

-However, Lufthansa moved us to bassinet seats twice automatically in their system having a very surprised flight attendant, but Poofy just rode on the seat and the baby slept in the bassinet.
+However, Lufthansa moved us to bassinet seats twice automatically in their system having very surprised flight attendant, but Poofy just rode on the seat with us and the baby slept in the bassinet.

 READ MORE: How to Travel with a Cat & Leash Train Your Cat